CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 The travel from Bagua Grande to Lima city takes about 22 hours by land, being a distance of 677 mi (1089 km).
 Civa is the transportation company that covers this itinerary, providing bus tickets at s/.
 90 (s/.
 110 if you choose the most exclusive service).
 Buses leave from the center of Bagua Grande at 3:00 p.m. and at 4:00 p.m., destination the terminals of North Lima and Center Lima in Lima city.
 The weather of Lima is varied, because it combines features of climates desert, humid and subtropical, with temperatures that can reach 84 °F (29 °C) in summer and can drop to 57 °F (14 °C) in winter.

-Why book Bagua grande to Lima bus with redBus?
+Why book a Bagua Grande to Lima bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Bagua grande to Lima.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Bagua Grande to Lima.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 About Bagua Grande

 The former inhabitants of the region called this place Bagual Grande, with the passing of time, the city came to be known as Bagua Grande, current capital of the Utcubamba province.
 It was created as a district during the Independence campaign, the 12th of February of 1821, and for a long time it remained a rural area, although it has transformed into an active trade hub since the 60’s due to migrations and its strategic location as a gateway to the rainforest areas.